AbdifatahOsman2/Tofus-Weather/README.md

 ## Timeframes

-	FIRST DAY: connect with API and manipulate DOM -connect API
+	FIRST: connect with API and manipulate DOM(3-4hours) -connect API
 	- see if i can display data
 	-try and display data on the page
 	-put what city the user searches on display

-	Second Day: work on website layout
+	Second: work on website layout(5-6hours)
 	-design the layout of page
 	-add css effects

-	 Third Day:Get the current Users location(on page load) and display on page -
+	 Third:Get the current Users location(on page load) and display on page -